Felix Stransky: Awards

 He was decorated with the Order of the Iron Crown III. class in 1908 and was an officer of the French Legion of Honor.

 Family

-His brother Sigmund Stransky (b.
-Brno, Sept.
-28, 1864; d.
-Vienna, Nov.
-21, 1938; was a chemist and a pianist.
+His brother Sigmund Stransky (born in Brno on 28 September 1864; died in Vienna on 21 November 1938); was a chemist and a pianist.
 In 1886 he received his doctorate.
 He then worked for many years as technical director at Fanto Petroleum AG, and later as general director of AG für Mineralöl-Ind.
 He was regarded as an outstanding expert in the construction and operation of petroleum refineries, and was also involved in atomic physics and the toxic alkaloid mixture veratrin, which is used as an insecticide.
 As a member of the Society of Friends of Music and a member of the board of its orchestra association, Sigmund Stransky performed as a pianist at its concerts.
 His villa in Bad Vöslau, built by Otto Wagner, was a meeting place for numerous artists.